cryptologyrooms/cryptology-witchfull-knight/README.md

     "options": {
         "screen": "ROOM_SCREEN_NAME", // ignore clue's that do not match our ROOM_SCREEN_NAME "volume": 10, // 0 to 100 percent, or use DEFAULT_VOLUME
-        "motor": true // turn on motor during audio if true }
+        "motor": true, // turn on motor during audio if true "motorDuration": 2000 // motor run time in ms, should aprox match the audio duration }
 }
 ```